Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [x] ARP spoofing
 - [ ] DDoS

 #### Q99.
-You are part of of an incident response team at your company.
+You are part of an incident response team at your company.
 While sifting through log files collected by a SIEM, you discover some suspicious log entries that you want to investigate further.
 Which type of the following best refers to those recorded activities demanding additional scrutiny?

 - [ ] attack
 - [ ] information